jnear/cs211-data-privacy/index.md

 ## Announcements

+- **10/12/18**: I've posted a [correction to the definition of local sensitivity at distance *k*](https://github.com/jnear/cs295-data-privacy/blob/master/slides/local-sensitivity-correction.pdf).
+The definition I gave in class was not correct.
+The corrected definition will be important for your ability to complete Homework 5 - please send me an email if you have any questions about the corrected version.

 - **10/11/18**: I've updated the [sheet of definitions and formulas](https://github.com/jnear/cs295-data-privacy/blob/master/slides/formulas.pdf) in preparation for the midterm exam on Monday.

 - **10/10/18**: Homework 5 [has been posted](https://github.com/jnear/cs295-data-privacy/blob/master/homework/Homework%205.ipynb).
 It is due on Monday, 10/22/18 at 11:59pm (*note*: you have a week and a half for this assignment).